 The first search for the Lost Reef

 The men recruited for Lasseter’s journey were a diverse group, and included a prospector, a pilot, a mechanic and the aide-de-camp to a Governor General.
-The team was to be led by Fred Blakely, a very experienced miner and prospector who eventually wrote a book about his experience with Lasseter called Dream millions.
+The team was to be led by Fred Blakeley, a very experienced miner and prospector who eventually wrote a book about his experience with Lasseter called Dream millions.
+The Library holds the original manuscript.

 The group planned to have their supplies shipped from Darling Harbour to Alice Springs - the official starting point for their hunt.